Molajo/Fieldhandler/README.md

 ## What is FieldHandler? ##

-**FieldHandler** provides a common API to create validation, filter, escape, and formatting processes that can be associated with fields and used to ensure data integrity and security within your data collections.
+**FieldHandler** provides a common API to validate, filter, escape, and format field values.

 ## Basic Usage ##